 Although “Millennials” has become shorthand for any younger generation, those defined as Millennials by Pew Research Center were born between 1981 and 1996 and anyone born from 1997 onward is part of Gen Z.

 Millennials are now in the driver's seat of the American economy.
-The department of labor estimates that they make up around 60 percent of the U.S. workforce.
+The Department of Labor estimates that they make up around 60 percent of the U.S. workforce.
 This number will only increase if boomers keep retiring at the rates they are doing now.
-Otheindustries have already noticed this trend and have started pivoting their hiring practices to these demographics.
+Other industries have already noticed this trend and have started pivoting their hiring practices to these demographics.

 Truck driving is trailing behind in terms of Millennial workers because of: